officiallysingh/spring-boot-starter-spark/README.md

         fast.upload: true  # Enable faster uploads
 ```

-**Or you can configure them in each catalog configuration as shown in the following sections.**
+**Or you can configure them in each catalog configuration as shown in the following sections, if it's different from the global configurations.**

-Following are Iceberg Catalog configurations using AWS S3 as Data storage.
+**Following are Iceberg Catalog configurations using AWS S3 as Data storage.**

 #### Hadoop Catalog with AWS S3
 Configure Hadoop Catalog as follows.
 Catalog name is also set to `hadoop` but it can be any name you want.
 ```yaml